 There's no other way it happens.

-Pictures can augment the words, but even the pictures wouldn't do the trick without the words.
+You know, pictures can augment the words, but even the pictures wouldn't do the trick without the words.

 So the words are the key part there.

-So I'm gonna say it again.
+So I'm going to say it again.

-The Democrat leaders are not slightly maybe a little bit guilty.
+The Democrat leaders are not slightly, maybe a little bit guilty.

-They are 100%, there is no other thing.
+There is no other thing.

 There is no other thing at work.

-It is only that 100% guilty for causing the violence.
+100% guilty for causing the violence.

 And you could guarantee that there'd be more.